hexacryonic/Oblivion/readme.md

 }
 ```

-This context is used on the newly created (purified) Joker after a previous Joker was purified.
+This context is used on the newly transformed (purified) Joker after a previous Joker was purified.
 It is sent by `Ovn_f.purify_joker`.
 ```lua
 if context.ovn_purified_from then
 {